ha0ye/notes/NCSU-01-nominating-committee.md

 * write some intro blurbs about expertise and service areas
   - provide context and salient information
   - have this be on a website, to be referred to or updated later
-* read any available reports on
+* read any available reports